 Most accounts of World War II in the Pacific tend to overlook an important fact: Japan did not sue for peace immediately after the first atomic bomb was dropped on Hiroshima.
 It took two atomic bombs — and the Soviet invasion of Manchuria — to finally end the conflict.

-This Aug.
-9 marks the 75th anniversary of the atomic bombing of Nagasaki.
+August 9 marks the anniversary of the atomic bombing of Nagasaki.
 While the attack is treated as an afterthought by historians, it is worth examining why the coup de grâce was necessary in light of the continued belief that Japan’s surrender was inevitable before the first atomic bomb was even dropped.

 Historians broadly agree that, by 1945, Japan’s leaders knew they could not win the war but still felt they could avoid losing it by inflicting so many casualties on the Americans that the U.S. government would seek a negotiated settlement to end the conflict.